Mountain Resort Stats:

 the "small" mountain resort feel at the base.

-Deer Valley has purchased Solitude, and plans to
+Deer Valley has purchased Solitude, and has

-superior changes to this lesser known ski resort with big powder and huge
+upgrading the lodging and food service to this lesser known ski resort with big powder and huge

 Solitude features high speed quads with awesome cruisers and a great beginner